Financial freedom is a major game-changer and can set you on the path to everything you’ve always wanted for yourself.

 I am single and live a minimalist lifestyle.
 I spend money on what I need, not what I want.

-Bottom line, anyone can do it.
+The bottom line, anyone can do it.
 As long as you’re determined and equip yourself with the right mindset, tools, and resources, it can be done.

 The next post will cover how much you need for financial independence.